-Looking back to peak 2019, 6 River Systems (6RS) enabled our customers to pick millions of units a day while maintaining a 99.5% uptime across all sites.
+Looking back to peak 2019, 6 River Systems (6RS) enabled our customers to pick millions of units a day while maintaining a 99.5% uptime across all sites with our fulfillment support.
 Alexa Mellon, the product manager leading the 2020 peak preparations at 6RS, shared at FLOW 2020, “the systems [our customers] have implemented in [their] warehouses are larger and more complex than they ever have been before.”
 Despite an unprecedented number of bots, customers and volume expected during peak 2020, Mellon explained during the session, “what we really want to tell you is we’re ready.”

 During her session about peak preparation, Mellon broke down the three areas 6RS is focused on to prepare for what we’re forecasting could be the largest peak yet.

 Focus Area 1: Software Simulation

 At the top of Mellon’s list is ensuring that all software is fully stress-tested and perfected before being launched at sites.
 “You can be confident that the software you’re getting and the software that’s on your robots is the best of the best,” Mellon explains.
 “It’s already been through the volumes you see during peak, and we’ve made sure of that.”

 Stress testing involves simulating the largest expected volumes from our largest sites and increasing that volume by over 5X.
 By aiming to break down the simulated operation, our engineers are able to make software enhancements that better prepare our customer sites for the incoming demand.